Thailand: Religion

 The country's most prevalent religion is Theravada Buddhism, which is an integral part of Thai identity and culture.
 Active participation in Buddhism is among the highest in the world.
 Thailand has the second-largest number of Buddhists in the world after China.
-According to the 2000 census, 94.6% and 93.58% in 2010 of the country's population self-identified as Buddhists of the Theravada tradition.
+According to the 2018 National Statistical Office data, 93.46% of the country's population self-identified as Buddhists.

-Muslims constitute the second largest religious group in Thailand, comprising 5.4% of the population in 2018.
-Islam is concentrated mostly in the country's southernmost provinces: Pattani, Yala, Satun, Narathiwat, and part of Songkhla Chumphon, which are predominantly Malay, most of whom are Sunni Muslims.
-Christians represented 1.13% (2018) of the population in 2018, with the remaining population consisting of Hindus and Sikhs, who live mostly in the country's cities.
-There is also a small but historically significant Jewish community in Thailand dating back to the 17th century.
+Muslims constitute the second largest religious group in Thailand, comprising 5.37% of the population in 2018.
+Islam is concentrated mostly in the country's southernmost provinces: Pattani, Yala, Satun, Narathiwat, and part of Songkhla, which are predominantly Malay, most of whom are Sunni Muslims.
+Christians represented 1.13% of the population in 2018, with the remaining population consisting of Hindus and Sikhs, who live mostly in the country's cities.
+There is also a small Jewish community in Thailand dating back to the 17th century.

-The constitution does not name official state religion, and provides for freedom of religion.
-Even the authority formally does not register new religious groups that have not been accepted and limit the number of missionaries, unregistered religious organisations as well as missionaries who are allowed to operate freely.
+The constitution does not name an official state religion, and provides for freedom of religion.
 There have been no widespread reports of societal abuses or discrimination based on religious belief or practice.
-Thai law officially recognizes five religious groups: Buddhists, Muslims, Brahmin-Hindus, Sikhs, and Christians.
+Thai law officially recognises five religious groups: Buddhists, Muslims, Brahmin-Hindus, Sikhs, and Christians.
 However, some laws are inspired from Buddhist practices, such as banning alcohol sales on religious holidays.